Former ‘Project Runway’ Winner Christian Siriano Joins Season 17 Cast As Mentor

 “Obviously, I’ve been there, and I obviously work in the business now, so I think I try to give as much advice as possible,” he explained.

-Siriano won season 4 of the Bravo show as the series’ youngest winner at the time.
-He was just 23 years old when he scored the winning prize of a fashion spread in Elle magazine, a 2008 Saturn Astra, and $100,000 US to start his own label reported USA Today.
+Siriano won Season 4 of the Bravo show — the series’ youngest winner at the time.
+He was just 23 years old when he scored the winning prize of a fashion spread in Elle magazine, a 2008 Saturn Astra, and $100,000 to start his own label, per USA Today.

 Today, Siriano is a go-to designer for stars such as Whoopi Goldberg, Leslie Jones, Billy Porter, Kelly Ripa, Laurie Metcalf, Janelle Monáe, Abbie Cornish, Alicia Silverstone, and Busy Phillips.
-He has also dressed Angelina Jolie, Allison Janney, Scarlett Johansson, Julianne Moore, Viola Davis, Amy Adams, Drew Barrymore, Lupita Nyong’o, Priyanka Chopra, Gwyneth Paltrow, Sarah Jessica Parker, Shailene Woodley, Emily Blunt reported his official website.
+He has also dressed Angelina Jolie, Allison Janney, Scarlett Johansson, Julianne Moore, Viola Davis, Amy Adams, Drew Barrymore, Lupita Nyong’o, Priyanka Chopra, Gwyneth Paltrow, Sarah Jessica Parker, Shailene Woodley, and Emily Blunt, according to his official website.

-One of his most iconic designs appeared this year during the 2019 Academy Awards when Billy Porter wore a tuxedo ballgown on the red carpet.
+One of his most iconic designs appeared this year during the 2019 Academy Awards, when Billy Porter wore a tuxedo ballgown on the red carpet.

-Entertainment Weekly reported that the revamped Project Runway include a new workspace for the designers in Brooklyn, a set for the runway shows and judges which include judges Nina Garcia, designer Brandon Maxwell, and journalist Elaine Welteroth.
+Entertainment Weekly reported that the revamped Project Runway includes a new workspace for the designers in Brooklyn.
+The new show will also boast a set for the runway shows.
+This season’s judges include Nina Garcia, designer Brandon Maxwell, and journalist Elaine Welteroth.

 Karlie Kloss is the new host of Project Runway, which airs Thursdays on Bravo.